 Incineration also undermines the strong clean energy laws that Maryland already has on the books.
 The state boasts a robust mandatory renewable energy portfolio standard (RPS), which requires that the state get 20% of its energy from renewable sources by the year 2022.
 This important legislation was passed with the hope of encouraging the development of clean, renewable energy throughout the state.
 Renewable energy sources are classified using a tiered system, so that the cleanest energy sources count toward the RPS goals more than others.
 Trash incinerators were classified as a “Tier Two” energy source under Maryland’s RPS until 2011, when new legislation moved incinerators up to “Tier One.”

 As a Tier One energy source, burning trash competes with legitimate renewable energy sources like wind and solar.
 The passage of this bill further paved the way for incinerators to flood Maryland’s RPS, which prevents the RPS from doing its job of encouraging development of new sources of truly clean energy like solar or wind power.
-That’s why CCAN is committed to removing incineration from the RPS.
+That’s why CCAN Action Fund is committed to removing incineration from the RPS.

-Incinerators in Maryland
+Incinerators In Maryland

 The BRESCO incinerator operated by Wheelabrator is Baltimore’s biggest stationary source of air pollution.
 Reducing local air pollution, and NOx in particular, is critical for public health in Baltimore.
 The Maryland Department of the Environment (MDE) finalized a rulemaking process focused on Reasonably Available Control Technology (RACT) for NOx emissions at BRESCO in 2018 to establish stricter NOx limits at the facility in order to limit pollution in our city and protect public health from harmful emissions.